-3 Božidar Slapšak, "Archaeology and the contemporary myth of the past," Journal of European Archaeology 1 (1993), no. 2, 191-95; Timothy Kaiser, "Archaeology and ideology in southeast Europe," in Nationalism, Politics, and the Practice of Archaeology, edited by Philip Kohl and Clare Fawcett (Cambridge: Cambridge University Press, 1995), pp. 99-119; Pavel M. Dolukhanov, "Archaeology and nationalism in totalitarian and post-totalitarian Russia," in Nationalism and beginnings of nationalism, especially the influence of Romanticism, the rise of the culture-history paradigm, and of the historical interest in ethnogenesis.4 Now, the emphasis is more on the role of archaeology in the shaping of social memory as past that may be used politically.
-In fashion are studies of the mechanisms of social mobilization by means of the ancestors' myths.5 Even more recent are studies concerning the pseudo-archaeological literature, e.g., of Erich von Däniken's claims of alien influence on earth based on such sites as the iron pillar in Delhi or the sarcophagus in Palenque, and the role of that literature in the construction of the imagined community of the nation, which raises weighty problems regarding the relation between "serious" (or scientific) archaeology and amateurs (including metal detectorists).6 It is worth examining in some detail a few examples in order to illustrate those new trends.
+and the beginnings of nationalism, especially the influence of Romanticism, the rise of the culture-history paradigm, and the growing historical interest in ethnogenesis.
+Today, the emphasis is more on the role of archaeology in the shaping of social memory as a past that may be used politically.
+In fashion are studies of the mechanisms of social mobilization by means of myths about ancestors.
+Recently, studies have also appeared concerning the pseudo-archaeological literature, e.g., Erich von Däniken's claims of alien influence on earth based on such sites as the iron pillar in Delhi or the sarcophagus in Palenque, and the role of that literature in the construction of the imagined community of the nation, which raises weighty problems regarding the relation between "serious" (or scientific) archaeology and amateur endeavours (including metal detectorists).
+It is worth examining in detail a few examples in order to